Nexmo/station/_documentation/stitch/in-app-voice/guides/ncco-guide.md

 After reading this guide, you should read more about implementing outbound PSTN calling with the [JavaScript, Android or iOS SDKs](/stitch/in-app-voice/guides/outbound-pstn).

-If you'd like to learn more about other actions you can use in your NCCO to control the flow of a call such as recording, sending audio files or synthesised speech, you can read more about that in the [NCCO reference guide for the Voice API](/voice/voice-api/ncco-reference).
+If you'd like to learn more about other actions you can use in your NCCO to control the flow of a call such as recording, sending audio files or synthesized speech, you can read more about that in the [NCCO reference guide for the Voice API](/voice/voice-api/ncco-reference).